Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Step 3: Complete Required Training on Specific Subjects

-The last step before submitting your CADC application is completing 300 hours of classes on the four domains of substance abuse counseling.
-If you took classes as a CADCA2 or earned a bachelor’s or associate degree, those classes may count for this step if they weren’t already used to fulfill other requirements.
+If you took classes as a CADCA2 or earned a bachelor’s or associate degree in a relevant field, those classes may count for this step if they weren’t already used to fulfill other requirements.

 To learn about some of the most pressing challenges counselors face today, you’ll also need to take classes on a few specific subjects:

-- Two hours on HIV and sexually transmitted infections.
+- Two hours on HIV and sexually transmitted infections

-- Three hours on domestic violence.
+- Three hours on domestic violence

-- Six hours on counseling ethics (must be face-to-face).
+- Six hours on counseling ethics (must be face-to-face)

 Step 4: Submit a CADC Application to the Kentucky Board of Alcohol and Drug Counselors

 Once you’ve completed all requirements, you can submit a CADC application to the ADC with a $50 application fee, $200 exam fee, and two recommendations from licensed or certified counselors.
-There’s also a $200 fee for initial certification but that’s not due until after you’ve passed the final exam in the next step.
+There’s also a $200 fee for initial certification, but that’s not due until after you’ve passed the final exam in the next step.

 On the CADC application, you’ll be asked to provide proof of education (such as official college transcripts), work experience hours, and clinical supervision hours.
 Your supervisor must also attach an evaluation.